-Sharpen Your Spokeshave
+How to Sharpen a Spokeshave

-A simple blade holder is a key to success
+A simple blade holder is a key to success.

 Synopsis: Sharpening a spokeshave blade can be tricky because the small blade is hard to hold.
 The solution is to mount the blade in a wooden holder before you grind and hone it.
 This version by Chris Gochnour can handle both short bevel-up blades and longer bevel-down blades.
 It’s a style of shopmade holder that’s been around for more than a century, but Gochnour has updated it and made it more user-friendly.